apify/actor-scraper/docs/introduction/introduction.md

 ### [](#understanding-context) Understanding `context`

-The **page function** has access to global variables such as `window` and `document`, which are provided by the browser, as well as to `context`, which is the **page function**'s single argument. `context` carries a lot of useful information and helpful functions, which are described in the actor's README.
+The `pageFunction` has access to global variables such as `window` and `document`, which are provided by the browser, as well as to `context`, which is the `pageFunction`'s single argument. `context` carries a lot of useful information and helpful functions, which are described in the actor's README.

 ### [](#new-page-function-boilerplate) New page function boilerplate